Annual Reports

 Collaborative schools and programs must submit a single annual report that accurately portrays all components of the school or program.

-No!
-Accredited schools and programs that are ASPPH members must complete the CEPH annual report in addition to ASPPH’s questionnaire; it contains data requests that CEPH must collect in a specific format to ensure CEPH’s continued compliance with USDE regulations.
+No. Accredited schools and programs that are ASPPH members must complete the CEPH annual report in addition to ASPPH’s questionnaire; it contains data requests that CEPH must collect in a specific format to ensure CEPH’s continued compliance with USDE regulations.
 The ASPPH report is a not a substitute for the CEPH annual report.

 The login page includes a link to reset your password.
 Simply enter your email address and you will receive an email with a link to set a new password.
 If you continue to have problems logging in, contact [email protected].